marktext/marktext/CONTRIBUTING.md

 ### Where should I start?

 A good way to start to find an issue flagged as a `bug`, `help wanted` or `feature request`.
 The `good first issue` issues are good for newcomers.
-Please discuss the solution for larger issues first and after the final solution is approved by the Mark Text members, you can submit/work on the PR.
+Please discuss the solution for larger issues first and after the final solution is approved by the MarkText members, you can submit/work on the PR.
 For small changes you can directly open a PR.

 Other ways to help:

 - Documentation
 - Translation (currently unavailable)
 - Design icons and logos and improve the UI
-- Help to test Mark Text
+- Help to test MarkText
 - Help to answer issues or discuss changes and features.
-- Let us know you opinion about Mark Text, missing features and report bugs and problems. :+1: features you like and discuss with us about upcoming changes and features.
+- Let us know you opinion about MarkText, missing features and report bugs and problems. :+1: features you like and discuss with us about upcoming changes and features.

 ## Quick start